-1We broadly define diversity commitments as statements made by firms related to diversity, equity, and inclusion.
-We label these statements as "commitments" because many of them are framed as firms' efforts to promote diversity or highlighting past commitments to diversity.
+&lt;sup>1We broadly define diversity commitments as statements firms make related to diversity, equity, and inclusion.
+We label these statements "commitments" because many of them are framed as firms' efforts to promote diversity or highlighting past commitments to diversity.